-The possibility of a devaluation of the yen receded on Friday (16 November), as forward U.S. dollar rates continued to decline on the Tokyo Foreign Exchange Market.
+Background: The possibility of a devaluation of the yen receded on Friday (16 November), as forward U.S. dollar rates continued to decline on the Tokyo Foreign Exchange Market.
 The oil shortage was seen as the main threat to Japan, whose economy is heavily dependent on supplies of fuel.

 The Central Bank in Japan sold an estimated 140 million dollars (GBP 60 million sterling) at the new intervention point of 280 yen to the dollar.
 The intervention point was fixed on Tuesday (13 November), through a virtual devaluation by 5 yen.
 Exchange banks continued to need dollars for import settlement and other purposes.
 The Governor of the Bank of Japan, Tadashi Sasaki, said it was natural for the yen to decline, in view of Japan's heavy balance of payments deficits since March this year, and with restoration of confidence in the dollar.